Solmarnov/react-employee-directory/README.md

 # React Employee Directory
-An employee using React!
+An employee directory using React!

-View an entire employee directory, sort by name, phone, occupation, or department.
+View an entire employee directory at once, sort by name, phone, occupation, or department.
 Filter the list of employees by name.

 Visit the app at https://solmarnov.github.io/react-employee-directory/